Direct flights between Pakistan, United States to restore soon: sources

 Read More: After 10-year absence: First British Airways flight lands at Islamabad airport

-Earlier in May, American authorities green- lightened Pakistan International Airlines (PIA) for the direct flight operations to the United States, citing sources ARY News reported.
+Earlier in May, American authorities green- lightened Pakistan International Airlines (PIA) for the direct flight operations to the United States.

 The development follows, after a meeting of the Consul General of the United States of America JoAnne Wagner on Wednesday with the Pakistan International Airlines (PIA) CEO Arshad Malik, here at the PIA headquarters.